umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 ## Payment methods

 In the **Payment methods** section, you can view the payment methods for your organization.
 From here, you can add or delete credit card details for your Organization.
+For more details on how to manage payments, visit the

 ![Payment methods](images/payment-methods-v10.png)